 If there’s not much, scrape the extra dough into your compost bin.

 Celery is crisp and delicious, and it’s a dieter’s staple.
 But one place it doesn’t belong is down the disposal.
 Those stringy, twisty threads that peel off celery when you’re snacking on it are like evil little octopus tentacles that can’t wait to wind their way around your disposal’s blades.

 17. Pumpkin stems

-Halloween’s a wonderful holiday, and it can be terrifically fun to carve a pumpkin into a jack-o’-lantern.
-But don’t ever toss the pumpkin stems (or other parts you carve out — like those classic triangle eyes) down your drain.
-They’re thick and will fight your disposal blades to the death, and they’ll win.
+Halloween is a wonderful holiday, and it can be terrifically fun to carve a pumpkin into a jack-o’-lantern.
+But don’t ever toss the pumpkin stems (or other parts you carve out — like those classic triangle eyes or the innards of stringy pulp and seeds) down your drain.
+These all are thick and will fight your disposal blades to the death — and they’ll win.

-And the resulting repair bill would be spookier than any of the little monsters out trick-or-treating.
+The resulting repair bill will be spookier than any of the little monsters out trick-or-treating.